 Typical Depression Era Main Dishes

 Cooks from the 1930s had to be quite creative and resourceful, finding ways to use readily available, affordable ingredients.
 Hot dogs fell into that category and could be found on many a dinner table.
 Hoover stew is a recipe that took advantage of this ingredient.
 This pasta dish combines macaroni, canned tomatoes, canned corn or beans, and hot dogs.
-Another is a dish called "poor man's meal," which was made of fried potato and onion topped with sliced hot dog.
+Another budget dish that became popular consisted of fried potato and onion topped with sliced hot dog.

 Other than hot dogs, there weren't many other options when it came to meat, except for dried chipped beef that was often turned into creamed chipped beef on toast.
 Thus, families got used to eating meatless meals, such as one that uses just three ingredients—bread, egg, and asparagus; this Pennsylvania Dutch meatless dish would have been perfect in the spring when asparagus was in season.
 Another meat-free dish was fried cabbage with pasta, a great recipe for leftovers.
 And soups were a great way to stretch ingredients, from an egg drop soup to a potato soup.